ilyaas17/GithubAccountFinder/README.md

-GitHub Account Finder Assignment by Utkarsh Mishra.
+GitHub Account Finder Assignment by Utkarsh Mishra. #FunctionupAssignment

 ## Project Discription

 The project is linked to a Github RestAPI, which provides crucial information towards the success of this project.
 It provides names & link to any GitHub Repository that you query.
 For more, please check out the directions given below.

+## Used Technologies

+React.js, HTML, CSS and Postman API.

 ## FSTProject2